microsoft/bedrock/docs/azure-simple/README.md

 ```

-To see the changes as Flux picks them up and deploys them, open a bash command window and navigate to the `bedrock/cluster/environments/azure-simple` directory.
+To see the changes that Flux will deploy, open a bash command window and navigate to the `bedrock/cluster/environments/azure-simple` directory.

 Get your Flux pod name by running: `KUBECONFIG=./output/bedrock_kube_config kubectl get pod -n flux`